|HISTORY OF THE PURE LAND BUDDHIST

 and despite the welcomed return of old PLBF members and friends,

 and even more interest from people new to Pure Land Buddhism,

 it soon became clear from emails, letters and phone calls made

-in response to the appearance of our new website, those who were
+in response to the appearance of our new website was that, those who were

 most genuinely interested in the subject of Jodo Shinshu or Pure

-Land Buddhism most of all wanted the reinstatement of a more tactile
+Land Buddhism wanted most of all was the reinstatement of a more tactile

 and personal printed journal.
 And so, rather paradoxically or